agentsystems/agent-control-plane/.github/SECURITY.md

 # Security Policy

 If you believe you have found a security vulnerability in AgentSystems, please email **security@agentsystems.ai** with details.
-We will acknowledge your report within **2 business days** and aim to provide a resolution timeline.
+We aim to acknowledge within 2 business days and, when feasible, provide an estimated timeline.

 ## Supported Versions
 We currently maintain the latest minor releases only.
 Please upgrade to the most recent version before filing a report.